-The kole yellow eye tang (Ctenochaetus strigosus) spends it day constantly grazing and eating, so provide it with an environment that has plenty of algae.
+The kole yellow eye tang spends its day constantly grazing and eating, so provide it with an environment that has plenty of algae.
 However, do not put one in a small reef tank, as it can do a lot of damage if you have delicate plants and algae growth that you want to keep.
 In a very large reef tank, the plant growth can recover, as the kole has so much to pick from.
 The kole tang adapts to tank food well.
-It likes nori (dried seaweed), flake foods made from dried marine... algae, and will nibble on some meaty foods like dried shrimp and blood worms.Continue to 24 of 29 below.
+It likes nori (dried seaweed), flake foods made from dried marine algae, and will nibble on some meaty foods like dried shrimp and bloodworms.

 Niger Triggerfish (Redtooth Trigger)

-The bird wrasse, scientifically named (Gomphosus varius), is a hardy wrasse that adapts rather well to aquarium life.
+The bird wrasse is a hardy wrasse that adapts rather well to aquarium life.
 Only one male should be kept in an aquarium.
-A mating pair should be added to the aquarium at the same time, introducing the female first.
+A mating pair could be added to the aquarium at the same time.
 Males are green colored, and females are brown colored.

-This wrasse can become aggressive towards other tank mates, especially smaller fishes, and in particular, avoid housing with small elongate shaped species, as in all likelihood, they will... be eaten.
+This wrasse can become aggressive toward other tank mates, especially smaller fishes, and in particular, avoid housing with small elongate-shaped species, as in all likelihood, they will be eaten.

-The eightline wrasse is shy at first, but once it gets used to being in an aquarium it becomes bolder and will take food out of your hand.
+The eight-lined wrasse is shy at first, but once it gets used to being in an aquarium, it becomes bolder and will take food out of your hand.
 The eight-lined wrasse, so named for the eight stripes along the sides of its body, likes to hide, so be sure to give it plenty of cover.

 Elegant Wrasse (Sand-Reef Wrasse)

-Widespread, but uncommon, the elegant wrasse is shy at first.
-It can eventually warm up to you.
+The elegant wrasse is shy at first, but can eventually warm up to you.
 The elegant wrasse should be fed a diet of meaty foods, including mysid shrimp, finely chopped seafood, and enriched frozen foods.
 It should be fed twice per day.

 Ornate Wrasse (Christmas Wrasse)

 As with most wrasses, the ornate wrasse buries itself in the sand when frightened or while sleeping at night for protection.
-Distinctive for their stunning coloration, the beautifully ornamented Christmas wrasse from Fiji is also known in the hobby trade as the red-lined or biocellate wrasse.
-Is a non-aggressive species that is compatible with other fishes and is safe with corals, but can be a threat to fan worms, small hermit crabs, snails, and ornamental shrimp.
+Distinctive for their stunning coloration, the beautifully ornamented Christmas wrasse from Fiji is also known in the fish trade as the red-lined or biocellate wrasse.
+It is a non-aggressive species that is compatible with other fish and is safe with corals but can be a threat to fan worms, small hermit crabs, snails, and ornamental shrimp.